International Student Office

 What should I do to get a student visa?

-Most international students attending North American College and Gulf Language School carry (F1) visas.
+Most international students attending North American University and Gulf Language School carry (F1) visas.
 After you are admitted you will receive an acceptance letter and a Certificate of Eligibility (I-20 Form).
 In order to obtain a student visa, present the Certificate of Eligibility (I-20 Form) to a United States embassy or consulate.
 The U.S. Department of State offers more information about obtaining a student visa.

 Do I need to submit an immunization record?